-I moved 1970.
+I moved in 1970.
 And we moved to Huntington, West Virginia.
 And my mother got married.
 She remarried.
 Her second marriage.
 But she wanted to get us out of Newtown.
 She wanted to get us somewhere that was more progressive.
-Because she felt that there was communities happening somewhere else.
+Because she felt that there were communities happening somewhere else.
 And in Huntington, West Virginia.
 They were very progressive.

-They had all kinds of really unique, innovative community businesses, housing developments, and she wanted us to be around this.
-So when my brother and we moved to to Huntington, my brother, so he got there, he was 18.
-He had graduated from Harrisburg High.
+They had all kinds of really unique, innovative community businesses and housing developments, and she wanted us to be around this.
+So when my brother got there, he was 18.
+He had graduated from Harrisonburg High.
 He got a job driving a van for this church selling fish sandwiches.
 Yeah, so she wanted to get us in a more progressive life.
 So this was 1970.

-Katelyn Lough 26:50 Okay, and if you could give any advice to your high school self, what would it be?
+Okay, and if you could give any advice to your high school self, what would it be?